Skip to main content

 Step 4: Connect Pneumatics & Electrical

 Attach the red gladhand to the supply line.
 Attach the yellow gladhand to the control line.
 Plug the 7-pin and ISO cables into the receptacles.
-Open the fast-fill supply valve to build the system pressure to at least 800 kPa, in accordance with FMCSA safety guidelines.
+Open the fast-fill supply valve to build the system pressure to at least 800 kPa, in accordance with commercial driver handbook combination-vehicle guidance.

 Preventative Maintenance Checklist